codeineslayer/azure-devops-agent-docker/README.md

 # Azure Pipelines Agent Docker Container Overview

 This repository contains the necessary files to build a Docker container for running Azure Pipelines agents on Windows Server Core LTSC 2022.
-The container includes pre-installed tools like PowerShell and Git and is configured to run Azure Pipelines agents effectively.
+The container includes pre-installed tools like PowerShell and is configured to run Azure Pipelines agents effectively.

 ## Repository Structure